molindu162/Machine-Learning-Works/README.md

 # Machine-Learning-Projects
-🤖 Welcome to my GitHub hub dedicated to showcasing my journey and expertise in Machine Learning.
-📊 Explore a curated collection of projects, each representing a unique aspect of the ML landscape.
+🤖 Welcome to my GitHub hub dedicated to showcasing my journey and expertise in Machine Learning.\n 📊 Explore a curated collection of projects, each representing a unique aspect of the ML landscape.
 🧠 From predictive models to advanced neural networks, witness the power of data-driven intelligence.
 📚 Detailed documentation in each repository offers insights into problem statements, methodologies, and results.